RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/44-ACT.md

 <sup>30</sup> And brought them out, and said, Sirs, what must I do to be saved?
 <sup>31</sup> And they said, Believe on the Lord Jesus Christ, and thou shalt be saved, and thy house.
 <sup>32</sup> And they spake unto him the word of the Lord, and to all that were in his house.
-<sup>33</sup> And he took them the same hour of the night, and washed [their] stripes ; and was baptized, he and all his, straightway.
+<sup>33</sup> And he took them the same hour of the night, and washed [their] stripes; and was baptized, he and all his, straightway.
 <sup>34</sup> And when he had brought them into his house, he set meat before them, and rejoiced, believing in God with all his house.
 <sup>35</sup> And when it was day, the magistrates sent the serjeants, saying, Let those men go.
 <sup>36</sup> And the keeper of the prison told this saying to Paul, The magistrates have sent to let you go: now therefore depart, and go in peace.
-<sup>37</sup> But Paul said unto them, They have beaten us openly uncondemned, being Romans , and have cast [us] into prison; and now do they thrust us out privily? nay verily; but let them come themselves and fetch us out.
+<sup>37</sup> But Paul said unto them, They have beaten us openly uncondemned, being Romans, and have cast [us] into prison; and now do they thrust us out privily? nay verily; but let them come themselves and fetch us out.
 <sup>38</sup> And the serjeants told these words unto the magistrates: and they feared, when they heard that they were Romans.
 <sup>39</sup> And they came and besought them, and brought [them] out, and desired [them] to depart out of the city.
 <sup>40</sup> And they went out of the prison, and entered into [the house of] Lydia: and when they had seen the brethren, they comforted them, and departed.